The simple harmonic urn: Proofs of theorems

-\begin{lemma} The in-graph of any individual vertex in $H$ is almost surely finite. \end{lemma} \proof We work in the dual percolation model $H'$.
-As we have seen, the oriented paths through $H'$ simulate the leaky simple harmonic urn via the mapping $\Phi$.
-The path in $H'$ that starts from a vertex over $(n+1/2,1/2)$ explores the outer boundary of the in-graph in $H$ of a lift of the set $\{(i,0): 1 \le i \le n\}$.
-The leaky urn a.s.~reaches the steady state with one ball, so every oriented path in $H'$ a.s.~eventually joins the infinite path cycling immediately around the origin.
-It follows that the in-graph of any vertex over a co-ordinate axis is a.s.~finite.
-For any vertex $v$ of $H$, the oriented path from $v$ a.s.~contains a vertex $w$ over an axis, and the in-graph of $v$ is contained in the in-graph of $w$, so it too is a.s.~finite.
+\begin{pf} We work in the dual percolation model $H'$.
+As we have seen, the oriented paths through $H'$ simulate the leaky simple harmonic urn via the mapping~$\Phi$.
+The path in $H'$ that starts from a vertex over $(n+1/2,1/2)$ explores the outer boundary of the in-graph in $H$ of a lift of the set $\{(i,0)\dvtx 1 \le i \le n\}$.
+The leaky urn a.s. reaches the steady state with one ball, so every oriented path in $H'$ a.s. eventually joins the infinite path cycling immediately around the origin.
+It follows that the in-graph of any vertex over a~co-ordinate axis is a.s. finite.
+For any vertex $v$ of $H$, the oriented path from $v$ a.s. contains a vertex $w$ over an axis, and the in-graph of~$v$ is contained in the in-graph of $w$, so it too is a.s. finite. \end{pf}

 All that remains to complete the proof of Theorem \ref{thm:perc} is to establish the two statements about the moments of $I(v)$.
-For $p < 2/3$, $\E[I(v)^p]$ is bounded above by $\E[A^p]$, where $A$ is the area swept out by a path of the leaky simple harmonic urn, or equivalently by a path of the noisy simple harmonic urn with $\P(\kappa = 1) = 1$ up to the hitting time $\tau$. $\E[A^p]$ is finite, by Theorem~\ref{thm:area}(ii).
+For $p < 2/3$, $\E[I(v)^p]$ is bounded above by $\E[A^p]$, where $A$ is the area swept out by a path of the leaky simple harmonic urn, or equivalently by a path of the noisy simple harmonic urn with $\P(\kappa= 1) = 1$ up to the hitting time $\tau$. $\E[A^p]$ is finite, by Theorem~\ref{thm:area}(ii).
 The final claim $\E[I(v)] = \infty$ will be proven in the next section as equation (\ref{in-graph}), using a connection with expected exit times from quadrants.